triggerNZ/ci/README.md

 2. Install the travis client.
 Instructions are available at https://github.com/travis-ci/travis.rb.
 3. Login. `travis login --pro` or `travis login --org`.
-4. From project folder (same directory as `.travis.yml`), enable your project with Travis CI by running the command `travis enable -r`.
+4. From project folder (same directory as `.travis.yml`), enable your project with Travis CI by running the command `travis enable --pro` or `travis enable --org`.
 5. Add the encrypted artifactory password.
-By running this command in the same directory as `.travis.yml`. `travis encrypt 'ARTIFACTORY_PASSWORD=...'`.
+By running this command in the same directory as `.travis.yml`. `travis encrypt ARTIFACTORY_PASSWORD=...`.
+6. [Optional to publish documentation] Create a branch called `gh-pages` for the project and push it to github.
-6. [Optional to publish documentation] Add the encrypted github password.
-By running this command in the same directory as `.travis.yml`. `travis encrypt 'GH_PASSWORD=...'`.
+   Then add the encrypted github password by running this command in the same directory as `.travis.yml`.
+   `travis encrypt GH_PASSWORD=...`.

 Scala Example